Arif-PhyChem/MLQD/README.md

         'n_states': 2,                  # Int:  Number of states (SB) or sites (FMO).
 Default is 2 (SB) and 7 (FMO).
         'time': 20,                     # float: Propagation time in picoseconds (ps) 'time_step': 0.1,               # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better stick to that for good accuracy)
+         'numLogf': 1.0                  # int: Number of Logistic function for the normalization of time dimension.
+Default value is 1.0.
+Check out the Supplementary Figure 3 of our AIQD Papar paper https://www.nature.com/articles/s41467-022-29621-w.
+        `LogCa` : 1.0                   # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
+        `LogCb` : 15.0                  # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)
+        `LogCc` : -1.0                  # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
+        `LogCd` : 1.0                   # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
         'energyDiff': 1.0               # float: Energy difference between the two states (in the unit of (a.u.)).
 Only required in SB model
         'Delta': 1.0                    # float: The tunneling matrix element (in the unit of (a.u.)).
 Only required in SB model
         'gamma': 100,                   # float: Characteristic frequency (in cm^-1 for the provided trained FMO models, in (a.u.) for spin-boson model)